'Cow vigilante' Monu Manesar to be produced in Rajasthan court on Thursday in connection with killing of 2 Muslim men

 "The two-day police remand of Monu Manesar ends on Thursday.
 He will be produced in the court during the day.
 If there is a need for further interrogation, his remand will be sought from the court," Deeg Superintendent of Police (SP) Brijesh Jyoti Upadhyay told PTI.

-Monu Manesar -- booked by the Rajasthan Police for the killing of Nasir (25) and Junaid (35) and accused by some of inciting the recent violence in Haryana's Nuh -- was nabbed on Tuesday.
+Monu Manesar -- booked by the Rajasthan Police for the killing of Nasir (25) and Junaid (35) and accused by some of inciting the recent violence in Haryana's Nuh -- was nabbed on Tuesday by the Haryana Police.

-While the Haryana Police did not confirm that the Bajrang Dal leader was detained, an office-bearer of the outfit's parent organisation -- the Vishva Hindu Parishad (VHP) -- said he was picked up from Gurugram's Manesar.

 He was handed over to the Rajasthan Police after it obtained a transit remand from a court in Nuh.